Baccalaureate in Sacred Theology (S.T.B.)

 - Two letters of recommendation from teachers in theology or philosophy

-- A personal essay explaining the applicant’s intellectual interests and reasons for pursuing the degree
+- A personal essay of approximately 1000 words explaining the applicant’s intellectual interests and reasons for pursuing the degree

-- Completion of all coursework with a minimum GPA of 3.2
+- Completion of the S.T.B.
+Core Curriculum with a minimum cumulative GPA of 3.2

 - Research Requirement: A student enrolled in the S.T.B. program will select three courses (nine hours) from the existing 3-hour courses that are required by the Dogmatic Theology, Biblical Studies, Spiritual Theology, or Moral Theology departments and that are not introductory courses.
 In addition to the regular coursework required for each of these courses, the student will write a 15-20 page research paper.
 The course instructor must approve the topic of the paper and once graded, will submit a graded copy to the Registrar for inclusion in the student’s file.

 Biblical Studies & Homiletics (18)